nsfmc/generic-cx-content/05.essays/70.slopefields/essay.md

 But wait a second... math??? we can't even [center a div](http://howtocenterincss.com), how can we possibly do anything with slope fields?

-Actually, let's step back a second... differential equations? what's a slope field?
+Actually, let's step back even further... differential equations? what's a slope field again?

 ### step yak: a math detour